readthedocs/readthedocs.org/docs/tutorial/index.rst

 Read the Docs allows you to :doc:`trigger builds from GitHub pull requests </pull-requests>` and gives you a preview of how the documentation would look like with those changes.

-To enable that functionality, first click on the "Advanced Settings" link on the left under the "⚙ Admin" menu, check the "Build pull requests for this project" checkbox, and click the :guilabel:`Save` button at the bottom of the page.
+To enable that functionality, first click on the :guilabel:`Advanced Settings` link on the left under the :guilabel:`⚙ Admin` menu, check the "Build pull requests for this project" checkbox, and click the :guilabel:`Save` button at the bottom of the page.

 Next, navigate to your GitHub repository, locate the file ``docs/source/index.rst``,